simongonzalezdc/GameStory-Lab/VALIDATION_EXPLAINED.md

 - It analyzes the current version's mechanics and lore together

 ### 2. **Rule Execution**
-The validation engine runs all 26 rules in parallel:
+The validation engine runs all 27 rules in parallel:

 #### **Category 1: Mechanics-Lore Alignment** (10 rules, highest weight)
 These are the most critical - they check if gameplay matches the story:

+- **Content Completeness**: Core loop, player actions, win conditions, setting, protagonist, and world rules must exist; missing fundamentals reduce consistency confidence.

 - **Player Abilities Match**: Do the protagonist's abilities in lore match what they can do in gameplay?
   - Example: If lore says "mage with fire magic" but mechanics only have "sword attacks" → Issue!